-The reference\modal\node is a special dynamic structural node that is required to handle the rigid body motion of the modal joint.
+The reference_modal_node is a special dynamic structural node that is required to handle the rigid body motion of the modal joint.
 Its input is completely analogous to that of the dynamic structural nodes, see Section 6.1, only the keyword dynamic must be replaced by modal.

-If no rigid body dynamics is required, e.g. if the modal element is clamped, the clamped option can be used, which allows to set the optional absolute\position and absolute\orientation.
+If no rigid body dynamics is required, e.g. if the modal element is clamped, the clamped option can be used, which allows to set the optional absolute_position and absolute_orientation.
 The former is the location, in the multibody global reference system, of the origin of the FEM reference system.
 The latter is the orientation, in the multibody global reference frame, of the FEM reference system.
 They default to zero and identity, which means that the global multibody reference frame and the FEM reference system are coincident.

-The mode count in mode\number is not required to match the number of modes listed in the FEM data file; if a lower number is given, only the first mode\number modes are used; moreover, a list of active modes can be given, to use non-consecutive modes; e.g., to use modes 1, 2, 3 and 6 out of a set of 10 modes defined in the FEM data file, write
+The mode count in mode_number is not required to match the number of modes listed in the FEM data file; if a lower number is given, only the first mode_number modes are used; moreover, a list of active modes can be given, to use non-consecutive modes; e.g., to use modes 1, 2, 3 and 6 out of a set of 10 modes defined in the FEM data file, write orientation, or in the absolute position and orientation in case the modal element is clamped, unless one of the mutually exclusive origin node and origin position optional keywords is used.
+The origin node keyword defines what FEM node corresponds to the modal node in the multibody domain, or what FEM node corresponds to the optional absolute position and orientation in case of a clamped modal element.
+The origin position keyword defines where, in the FEM model reference frame, the modal node is placed, or the location that corresponds to the optional absolute position and orientation in case of a clamped modal element.

 '''

 ...,

 4, # number of active modes

 list, 1, 2, 3, 6, # list of active modes

-...

 '''